haydenbleasel/next-fathom/README.md

 ### Return Values

-The `useFathom` hook actually returns two values:
+The `useFathom` hook returns two values:

 1. `trackGoal` - directly exported from `fathom-client`, this function can be used to track goals.
 2. `toggleTracking(boolean)` - this function can be used to toggle, enable or disable tracking.
-This maps to `fathom-client`'s `enableTrackingForMe` and `blockTrackingForMe`, initially set to the result of `isTrackingEnabled()`.
+When passed a boolean, this maps to `fathom-client`'s `enableTrackingForMe` and `blockTrackingForMe`.
 If not passed a boolean, it will toggle the current state.
+The initial value is the result of `fathom-client`'s `isTrackingEnabled()`.

 The `setSite` function is not exported, as a change to the Site ID as the first argument to the hook will un-hook from the router and re-initialize the Fathom script.